State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: A local obstruction to fixed quadratic Lyapunov functions

 Finally, $a_* b_* = 1$ gives $\det H_* = a_*^2 b_*^2 - 1 = 0$, so $H_*$ has eigenvalues $0$ and $a_*^2+b_*^2$, with

 Therefore, if $w \notin \ker H_*$, then necessarily $\lambda > 0$ and $w \in \Span{\binom{1}{a_*^2}}$, the unique positive-eigenvalue direction. \end{proof}

-Proposition~\ref{prop:fixed_quadratic_alignment} shows that any fixed quadratic Lyapunov candidate that is locally monotone near a minimizer must be aligned with an eigendirection of the Hessian at that minimizer.
-Since this eigendirection depends on the selected minimizer through $a_*^2$, the required local geometry is minimizer-dependent: single positive definite $P$ may not satisfy it simultaneously at every point of the minimizer manifold $\{ab = 1\}$.
+Proposition~\ref{prop:fixed_quadratic_alignment} shows that any fixed quadratic Lyapunov candidate that is locally monotone near a minimizer must be aligned with an eigenvector of the Hessian at that minimizer.
+Since this eigenvector depends on the selected minimizer through $a_*^2$, no generic fixed quadratic form can satisfy this alignment condition along the full minimizer manifold $\{ab = 1\}$.
 This is the basic obstruction to using fixed quadratic Lyapunov functions and motivates allowing the quadratic form to vary with the state.